Top task management apps

 Microsoft To Do

-Best for: Microsoft users who want seamless task syncing.
+Best for: Microsoft users who want task syncing across the stack.

 Price tier: Free